-This year’s collection drive continues through Dec.
-19. When the drive concludes, officers will gather the donations and present them to several human service agencies that work with the Sheriff’s Department to distribute the donations to those kids who need them most.
+This year’s collection drive is set to continue through Dec.
+19. When the drive concludes, officers from the department will gather the donations and present them to several human service agencies that work with the Sheriff’s Department to distribute the donations to those kids who need them most.

 “We don’t get to see the kids who get the gifts, but it’s not too hard to imagine their faces when you see the nice gifts that are collected,” Stanfield said.

 • County Corner; Rt.
 38 Moorestown- Moorestown Mall

 A complete list of drop-off locations, including municipal buildings, police departments, county government buildings and private businesses, can be found online at www.co.burlington.nj.us.